softindex/datakernel/examples/launchers/README.md

 Before running the example, build the project (**Ctrl + F9** for IntelliJ IDEA).

-Then open one `HelloWorldLauncher` class, which is located at **datakernel -> examples -> launchers** and run its `main()` method.
+Then open *HelloWorldLauncher* class, which is located at **datakernel -> examples -> launchers** and run its `main()` method.

 ### HTTP
 1. [HTTP Server Scratch](https://github.com/softindex/datakernel/blob/master/examples/launchers/src/main/java/io/datakernel/examples/HttpServerScratch.java) -
-an example of setting up a simple HTTP server utilizing `Launcher`.
+an example of setting up a simple HTTP server utilizing *Launcher*.
 2. [HTTP Simple Server](https://github.com/softindex/datakernel/blob/master/examples/launchers/src/main/java/io/datakernel/examples/HttpSimpleServer.java) -
-an example of setting up a simple HTTP server utilizing `HttpServerLauncher`.
+an example of setting up a simple HTTP server utilizing *HttpServerLauncher*.

 To run the examples in console, you should execute these lines in appropriate folder:
 ```